Influence of density-dependent diffusion on pattern formation in a refuge: Introduction

 \section{Introduction}

 A remarkable property of biological systems is the formation of spatial structures.
-Patterns can emerge by self-organization, as a consequence of the interactions between individuals, without external drives~\cite{von2001diversity, rietkerk2008regular, rietkerk2002self}.
-To understand how self-organization arises, simple models for the dynamics of the population density $u(x,t)$, taking into account only elementary processes (such as reproduction, competition and dispersal) have been very useful.
-In particular, the FKPP equation~\cite{murray2002}, which simply includes logistic growth plus normal diffusion, is a classical model for the dynamics of a single-species population.
-In the minimalistic framework of the FKPP equation and its variants, spatially extended (nonlocal) competition is the main component to produce self-organized spatial oscillations in the distribution of a population~\cite{murray2002}, whose characteristic wavelength is ruled by the range of the intraspecies competitive interactions~\cite{fuentes2003nonlocal,fuentes2004analytical, hernandez2004clustering}.
-As an illustrative example, plant competition for water, known for generating spatial patterns, can be considered a nonlocal process due to root spatial structure or water diffusive dynamics~\cite{escaff2015localized,fernandez2019front}.
+Patterns can emerge by self-organization as a result of specific interactions between individuals, without the need for external drivers~\cite{von2001diversity, rietkerk2008regular, rietkerk2002self}.
+In particular, in the framework of Fisher-type dynamics, which includes logistic growth and diffusion~\cite{murray2002}, when competitive interactions are spatially extended (nonlocal), they can give rise to self-organized spatial oscillations, with the characteristic wavelength determined by the range of these interactions~\cite{fuentes2003nonlocal,fuentes2004analytical, hernandez2004clustering}.
+For instance, plant competition for water, known for generating spatial patterns, can be considered a nonlocal process due to root spatial structure or water diffusive dynamics~\cite{escaff2015localized,martinez2013vegetation}.
 The nonlocality of other elementary processes, such as reproduction and random dispersal, has a less central role but can interfere constructively or destructively with the possibility of pattern formation~\cite{piva2021interplay}.
+Furthermore, while within Fisher dynamics diffusion can be detrimental to pattern formation, since it promotes homogenization, it can still influence the shape and stability of the resulting patterns, depending on the kind of diffusion (e.g., normal or anomalous)~\cite{colombo2012nonlinear}.